 “It is well directed slapstick, has a preposterous plot, with the best laughs to be found in the titles.
 It certainly smacks of topsyturveydom to the movie fan to see Priscilla Dean in a film of this type, remembering her former appearances in feature productions exploiting crook melodrama and exotic environment.
 A parallel comparison would be to find a former clergyman working as a bartender.”

-Sound familiar?
-It should.
+Don’t be surprised if this sounds familiar, it arguably should.
 The plot was revisited and re-worked for the boys’ 1935 short The Fixer Uppers.
 Interestingly, in this later film, Stan tells Ollie and Mae Busch, taking on the role of the neglected wife…

 Stan: “You know what?
 I knew a woman once that had a case just like yours, but you know what she did?
 She got a fella to make love to her, in front of her husband, and it made the husband jealous!”